Welding-underwater,

 - To the contractor, for estimating means and costs of the project.

-This Specification presents four different Types or Classes for Welding-underwater:
+This Code presents four different Types or Classes for Welding-underwater:

 Other Welding underwater documents have been developed by different agencies.